mdmehedyhassan/react-native-website/docs/more-resources.md

 Try out apps from the [Showcase](https://reactnative.dev/showcase) to see what React Native is capable of!
 Looking for something more hands on?
 Check out this [set of example apps on GitHub](https://github.com/ReactNativeNews/React-Native-Apps).
 You can look at their source code—try running one on a simulator or device.

-## Find, make, and share your own Native Components and Modules
+## Find, make, and share your own Fabric Components and Modules

-React Native has a community of thousands of developers like you making content, tools, tutorials—and Native Components!
+React Native has a community of thousands of developers like you making content, tools, tutorials—and Fabric Components!

 Can’t find what you’re looking for in the Core Components?
 Visit [React Native Directory](https://reactnative.directory) to find what the community has been creating.

-Interested in making your own Native Component or Module?
+Interested in making your own Fabric Component or TurboModule?
 Making modules for your own use case and sharing them with others on NPM and GitHub helps grow the React Native ecosystem and community!
-Read the guides to making your own Native Modules ([Android](native-modules-android.md), [iOS](native-modules-ios.md)) and Native Components ([Android](native-components-android.md), [iOS](native-components-ios.md)).
+Read the guides to making your own [TurboModule](the-new-architecture/pillars-turbomodule.md) and [Fabric Component](the-new-architecture/pillars-fabric-components.md).